 Insects aren’t the only victims to land development, either.
 Orangutan numbers have halved since 1995 due to habitat-destroying palm oil plantations.

 Other mammals like elephants and rhinos are falling victim to poaching.
 To learn more, listen to this podcast interview with Bonné de Bod, creator of the award-winning film STROOP: Journey Into the Rhino Horn War.

-Additionally we can continue to amplify efforts to protect green areas.
 According to the International Union for Conservation of Nature, 10% of Earth’s waters and 14.7% of land (just 2.3% shy of the Convention on Biological Diversity’s 2020 global conservation goal) are protected through national parks, wildlife reserves, and the like.
-That’s a big increase since the previous decade, especially for marine areas (300% to be exact!).
+That’s a big increase since the previous decade, especially for marine areas (300% to be exact!)

 Still, key areas lack complete protection.